Skip to content

 • Method 1: Use the official Docker image.

-• Method 2: Manually install PaddlePaddle and PaddleOCR.
+• Method 2: Manually install the inference engine and PaddleOCR.

 1.1 Method 1: Using Docker Image